 -

-Circular winged table.
-Carved oak wood.
+Circular drop-leaf table.
+Carved oak.
 Possibly Spain, 18th century.
-Circular winged table made of carved oak wood that has a series of legs joined by chamfers, which have a decoration of channels and small discs, contrasting with the mere undulating shapes of the edges of some of the legs of the piece of furniture and the curve of the upper area of the spaces left on the fronts when folding the wings of the table.
-The simplicity of the piece links it more with the utilitarian furniture of prominent residences than with examples intended for the main rooms.
-However, the decorative elements indicated show a clear influence of Neoclassicism and a certain Baroque air, a mixture that is somewhat common in 18th century Spanish furniture.
-Note that the decoration focuses on the lower part of the piece of furniture due to the custom of dressing tables with rich fabrics to enhance them even more.
-Although walnut wood was often used in antique Spanish furniture, examples of oak are not too rare, as it is a wood with a showy grain, abundant at that time and resistant.
-Examples similar to the present one have been preserved in prominent residences and in important collections such as the Museum of Decorative Arts in Madrid, the Lope de Vega House Museum (slightly older examples), National Heritage Collections, etc.
+Circular winged table made of carved oak wood that has a series of legs joined by chambranles, which have a decoration of channels and small discs, contrasting with the mere undulating shapes of the edges of some of the legs of the furniture and the curve of the upper area of the spaces that remain on the fronts when the wings of the table are folded.
+The simplicity of the piece links it more to the utilitarian furnishings of prominent residences than to examples intended for the main rooms of a home.
+However, the decorative elements mentioned show a clear Neoclassical influence and a certain Baroque flair, a somewhat common combination in 18th-century Spanish furniture.
+Note that the decoration is concentrated on the lower part of the piece, reflecting the custom of covering tables with rich fabrics to further enhance their appearance.
+While walnut was commonly used in antique Spanish furniture, oak examples are not uncommon, as it is a wood with a striking grain, abundant at the time, and durable.
+Similar examples to the present one have been preserved in prominent residences and important collections such as the Museum of Decorative Arts in Madrid, the Lope de Vega House Museum (somewhat earlier examples), National Heritage Collections, etc.

 · Size: 154x141x77 cms.